jrathert/AoC2024/LEARNINGS.md

 - Recursion works, if you implement a cache properly
-- Still need some more time to learn about some basic concepts (like efficient dictionary keys etc. in JavaScrip)
+- Still need some more time to learn about some basic concepts (like efficient dictionary keys etc. in JavaScript)

+## Day 12

+- You always need a Counter class...

 ## more to come...